EduardoSanchezO/Yolov7-tiny/README.txt

 'rtsp://example.com/media.mp4'  # RTSP, RTMP, HTTP stream

 In the folder prueba/ save some images for testing.
-If you want to use the webcam you only need to set 0.
+If you want to use the webcam you only need to set 0 or run the deteccion_video.py file with:

+$ python deteccion_video.py